tadatomix/thebet/Commission idea.md

 ##### Lower Body
 Wilford legs are the only part, which can be considered muscular, for a bit.
 He is a good runner, and can do 23 squats.
 He doesn't have a really developed "bubble butt", yet so, this part, isn't flat at all.
 He doesn't have any footwear.
 No boots and no socks.
 ### Jacob Turner
 Jacob is an OC made by me.
 He is Wilford's buddy and another part of this artwork.
 ##### General
 Jacob shares the height with Wilford, but not the weight.
 He is 80kg river otter.
 He has a sleeper build, and quite a rounded belly, since he doesn't sit on a diet.
 To addition, he prefers to hide his muscles under baggy clothes.
 This makes him look a bit more overweight rather than muscular.
 ##### Head
-Jake doesn't wear any headgear, nor having any piercings, but he has dyed hair ends.
+Jake doesn't wear any headgear, nor having any piercings, but he has dyed hair ends on his fringe.
+Besides that